inkandswitch/patchwork/core/elements/src/isolation/README.md

 Heads hashes (used for pinning to specific document versions) are preserved by encoding them as a URL-encoded fragment in the package URL (e.g., `pkg:@patchwork--folder%23headsHash`).

+Resolved module URLs returned to the iframe are prefixed with the host origin (e.g., `https://host/pkg:@scope--name/dist/index.js`) so that relative imports in code-split packages resolve correctly.
+The host-side RPC handler strips the prefix when receiving chunk requests.

 ### Package registry in iframe

 At boot, the host pre-populates the iframe's plugin registries with metadata for all available plugins (with import URLs already rewritten to `pkg:` URLs).
 Plugins are registered as lazy-loading entries — their implementations are only fetched (via the module loader) when actually used.
 The host watches registries for new registrations and pushes updates to the iframe with mapped URLs.

 **Why this is needed:** Tools use plugin registries to discover and load other tools (e.g., to render embedded content).
 Without pre-population, the iframe would need direct access to the host's registries.
 Lazy-loading ensures only the plugins a tool actually uses are loaded into the iframe.

+### Repo provider in iframe

+The iframe registers a `<repo-provider>` custom element and wraps all reconstructed content inside it.
+This mirrors the host bootloader pattern — `<repo-provider>` answers `repo:handle-descriptor` subscriptions with an identity response (no remapping), which is required by `OverlayRepo.find()`.
+Without it, every `patchwork-view` in legacy mode (with `doc-url`) would hang forever waiting for a descriptor response.

+### Providers bridge

+DOM events do not cross iframe boundaries, so provider subscriptions (`patchwork:subscribe` events) from tools inside the iframe cannot reach host-side providers.
+An allowlist of bridgeable subscription types is managed on the host side.
+The iframe forwards all unclaimed `patchwork:subscribe` events to the host; the host checks the selector type against its allowlist and either answers or rejects.

+**Currently bridged types:**

+- **`patchwork:contact`** — returns the user's contact document URL.
+Leaks minimal information (the user's own contact doc, which is auto-allowlisted as a special case).
+Used by comments-view and codemirror-base to tag comments with the current user.
+- **`patchwork:selected-doc`** — returns the currently selected document URLs.
+Used by history-view to know which document to show history for.

+**All other subscription types are rejected.** Bridging additional providers could leak document URLs or other sensitive information to the isolated context.

+**Value filter:** Before relaying values to the iframe, the bridge checks them for automerge URLs.
+Single URL values and arrays of URLs are checked against the document allowlist.
+Unknown URLs trigger a refresh of the allowlist (re-scanning root documents) and, if still unknown, a user prompt via `window.confirm()`.
+Approved URLs are added to the allowlist; rejected URLs are stripped from the response.

+### Unsafe modal

+System tools (account picker, frame configurator, module settings manager) need full access to the host repo and sensitive documents (account doc, module settings) that are denylisted from the iframe.
+These tools open in a host-side lightbox modal via the `patchwork-unsafe-modal` component, which intercepts `patchwork:open-unsafe-modal` events bubbling up from descendants.

+The modal renders a `<patchwork-view>` in the host DOM (outside the isolation boundary) so the tool has full access to the host repo.
+The sideboard footer buttons dispatch `patchwork:open-unsafe-modal` instead of `patchwork:open-document` for these system tools.

 ## Pending work

 ### TODOs

-- [x] **Isolate multiple sister components together.** `patchwork-isolation` now recursively serializes its child element tree and reconstructs it inside the iframe.
-The allowlist is seeded from all `doc-url` attributes found anywhere in the tree.
-The host explicitly places providers (e.g. `<patchwork-view component="patchwork-comments-provider">`) as children of `<patchwork-isolation>` — the isolation element doesn't need to know about providers; it just serializes whatever DOM tree it's given.
-Remaining sub-items:
-  - [ ] **Account provider / contact URL in iframe.** The `AccountProvider` needs the account doc URL (denylisted).
-Tools inside the iframe that need the user's contact URL won't get it.
-- [ ] modify sideboard to open sensitive documents in a lightbox
 - [ ] **Filter automerge-backed requests in the fetch proxy.** The host-side RPC handler for `fetch-package` and `fetch-resource` currently resolves and returns whatever the iframe requests without filtering.
 Bundled non-automerge assets are not sensitive, but requests that resolve to automerge document URLs should be filtered to ensure only documents known to the `pkg:` registry managed by the isolation boundary are served.
-- [ ] **Distinguish iframe-created documents from unknown documents.** Currently, any document not in the host repo's handles is auto-allowlisted without prompting.
-This is because tools create new documents (e.g., for embedded content), those documents need to sync back, and we do not want to prompt for new documents the user implicitly approved.
-But it also means a tool could request a document ID that exists on the network but not locally, and it would be silently allowed.
-One possible fix is to proxy document creation through the host so the host can track which documents the iframe created, and then only auto-allow those — prompting for all other unknown documents.
-- [ ] **Security audits + throw an LLM at it.** I haven't had a chance to run this implementation through the gauntlet(s) yet.
-I'll do this after the TODOs above have been addressed.
+- [ ] **Remove auto-allowlisting of unknown documents.** Once the Author ID API is available and iframe-created documents can be identified by their author ID, remove the blanket auto-allowlist for unknown documents and replace it with: (1) auto-allowlist documents whose author matches the iframe's assigned author ID, (2) prompt the user for all other unknown documents.
+See the Author ID API item under "Waiting on automerge/keyhive teams".
+- [ ] **Security implications of bridging `patchwork:selected-doc`.** The selected-doc bridge pushes the currently selected document URL into the iframe.
+This is appropriate when the isolation boundary wraps the main document area, but could be a security concern if `patchwork-isolation` is used to wrap a component that shouldn't know which document the user is viewing.
+Consider whether the bridged provider types should be configurable per isolation instance rather than using a global default.
+- [ ] **Eliminate CORS errors from code-split provider chunks.** Provider plugins (e.g., `@tiny-patchwork/providers`) are built with code splitting.
+The main entry loads via the RPC source hook, but es-module-shims' native `import()` fallback also tries to fetch chunks directly, resulting in CORS errors from the opaque-origin iframe.
+These are currently harmless (the shim-based load succeeds first) but produce console noise.
+Fix by either configuring es-module-shims to suppress the native fallback, or by rewriting dynamic `import()` calls in the source hook to route through `importShim`.
+- [ ] **Security audits.** Run this implementation through security review and adversarial testing.

 ### Waiting on automerge/keyhive teams

 These are API changes being developed by the automerge and keyhive teams.
 The isolation architecture depends on them but cannot implement them until they ship.

 - **Author ID API.** Configure an author ID on the iframe's Repo so that edits made by tools are correctly attributed.
 The iframe repo will be configured with the isolation identity's author ID.
 (Not yet available on main.)
+Once available:
+  - When the intermediary encounters an unknown document whose author matches the iframe's assigned author ID, auto-allowlist it (the iframe created it).
+  - For unknown documents with a different author, prompt the user instead of auto-allowlisting.
+  - This replaces the current blanket auto-allowlist workaround for unknown documents.
 - **"Signed or signable" bridge config.** Configure the bridge connection (NetworkAdapter or similar) between the intermediary repo and the iframe repo to only accept signed or signable commits from the iframe direction.
 Signable commits are signed with the isolation identity; mis-attributed commits are dropped.
 (Not yet available.)

 ### Tracked separately